All Previous Marijuana Convictions Would Be Erased Under New California Law

 — TicToc by Bloomberg (@tictoc) August 23, 2018

-The Los Angeles Times reports that many with marijuana convictions also did not know about the provision which allowed them to petition the courts to clear their records, according to democratic state Senator Scott Wiener.
+The Los Angeles Times reports that many with marijuana convictions also did not know about the provision which allowed them to petition the courts to clear their records, according to state Senator Scott Wiener (D).
 The new bill aims to simplify this process.
 Assemblyman Bonta stated that “the role of government should be to ease burdens and expedite the operation of law — not create unneeded obstacles, barriers and delay.”
 Under the new bill, priority will be given to those currently serving time in jail.

 ABC News reports that non-violent felony convictions for possession or distribution of less than one ounce of marijuana are eligible for reduction to misdemeanors, but prosecutors will also take the person’s entire criminal history into account.

 State Republicans voiced their stances both for and against the bill.
-Senator Jim Nielsen of Gerber, who opposed the bill, stated “This directs us to forget any prior behavior that was illegal.
+Senator Jim Nielsen (R) of Gerber, who opposed the bill, stated the following.

+“This directs us to forget any prior behavior that was illegal.
 They should not be given a pass.”

-Republican State Senator Joel Anderson pointed out that the bill will help save resources in restoring gun rights to those eligible for reductions to misdemeanors.
-“This bill will take those people off the prohibited list, save us time and money.”
+State Senator Joel Anderson (R) pointed out that the bill will help save resources in restoring gun rights to those eligible for reductions to misdemeanors.

+“This bill will take those people off the prohibited list, save us time and money,” he said.